Reddit-NLP/reddit-nlp/README.md

 - Allows comment data to be downloaded from Reddit
 - Allows creation of custom lexica (dictionaries) to be created for the sentiment analysis algorithm
 - Can run the sentiment analysis algorithm on downloaded data using created lexica and export the results
+- Has a progress bar to indicate progress of download or report creation

 Bug Fixes